Masala Herb

 Instructions

 • Separate the bok choy leaves and wash them well.
-Mud tends to get stick between the stem.
+Mud tends to get stuck between the stem.

 • Slice your bok choy leaves and keep aside.